ProjectDean/ansible_test/README.md

 Starting with Ansible:

 1. First install ansible however you like
-2. Create your first inventory:
+2. Create your first inventory:<br>
     This file contains a list of your managed nodes/hosts, either their DNS or their IP

-3. First Ansible command:
+3. First Ansible command:<br>
-    ansible all --key-file ~/.ssh/ansible -i inventory -m ping "--key-file"" is the ssh key that is used "inventory" is the file with the IP addresses "-m ping" is the module that is used
+    ansible all --key-file ~/.ssh/ansible -i inventory -m ping<br>
+        "--key-file"" is the ssh key that is used<br>
+        "inventory" is the file with the IP addresses<br>
+        "-m ping" is the module that is used
-4. Creating an ansible.cfg file to shorten the command:
+4. Creating an ansible.cfg file to shorten the command:<br>
-    [defaults]
+    [defaults]<br>
-    inventory = inventory
+    inventory = inventory<br>
     private_key_file = ~/.ssh/ansible
-5. Now you can leave out keyfile and inventory: ansible all -m ping
+5. Now you can leave out keyfile and inventory:<br>
+    ansible all -m ping
-6. Another command to see all managed nodes/hosts: ansible all --list-hosts
+6. Another command to see all managed nodes/hosts:<br>
+    ansible all --list-hosts
-7. Another command, this time a bit more useful: ansible all -m gather_facts you basically see EVERYTHING of the servers --limit <IP-ADDRESS> limits it to the one server
+7. Another command, this time a bit more useful:<br>
+    ansible all -m gather_facts<br>
+        you basically see EVERYTHING of the servers<br>
+        --limit <IP-ADDRESS> limits it to the one server